bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2023-09/cmake.md

 We don’t have something clean.
 Still have something wonky and how and what to do with autotools.

 Ideally introduce CMake for a full cycle.
-It might still a little too rough to ship on day 1 of the v27 cycle.
+It might still be a little too rough to ship on day 1 of the v27 cycle.

 We could deviate from the beginning of the cycle plan.
 Half way through a release cycle half way through a cycle is better than a crash and burn at the beginning of a cycle.

-The standard stuff works fine but

 This is for people’s setups.
-There is a real possibility that people here wouldn’t be able to week.
+There is a real possibility that people here wouldn’t be able to work.

 Every branch is going to need to rebase, reinstalling stuff, etc. It will be a hit for productivity.